moraneus/MonAmI/README.md

 # Overview
 MonAmI is a Python library for monitoring the foATL (First-Order Allen Temporal Logic), which is an extension of [Allen's temporal logic](https://en.wikipedia.org/wiki/Allen%27s_interval_algebra). \
 MonAmI formed by events, by checking them against a FoATL property. \
-An example of a FoATL property is the following:
+An example of a FoATL property is the following (Benign Telemetry Transmission Error):
 ```json
 {
     "property": "!exist D, F .
 (D('DL_MOBPRM') | D('DL_ARMPRM')) & F('DL_FAIL') & D i F"